disneystreaming/weaver-test/docs/intellij.md

 ### Ignorning individual tests

-An `.ignored` extension method is provided on strings, and can be used when declaring tests.
-All tests that are tagged with `.ignored` will be ignored in the test suite, including any that are tagged with `.only`.
+An `.ignore` extension method is provided on strings, and can be used when declaring tests.
+All tests that are tagged with `.ignore` will be ignored in the test suite, including any that are tagged with `.only`.

 ```scala mdoc
 import weaver._